Vatar/3I020_Clojure-Dump/README.md

 Contains work coded for the class 3I020-Declarative Programs in the University Pierre-Et-Marie-Curie Paris

-Contains thematic exercises (themes-X) and a mastermind project for the moment
+Contains thematic exercises (theme-X) and a mastermind project for the moment